Table of contents

-“How can I recognize a nectar death?” is a common newbee question and a hard one to answer.
-I think most experienced beekeepers know which plants are in flower in any season, which bloom follows another, and how long each lasts.
-They are attuned to variations in the weather from year to year, and they know if things are early or late.
+On the other hand, most experienced beekeepers know which plants are in flower in any season, which bloom follows another, and how long each lasts.
+Longtime beekeepers notice variations in the weather from year to year, and they know if things are early or late.

 - One of the first things I notice is sound.
-The hives seem louder, almost like they’ve been disturbed.
+The colonies seem louder, almost like they’ve been disturbed.
 Many bees may mill around the outside of the hive, in some ways resembling an impending swarm.

 - Your bees may get more defensive toward you.
-The bees that seemed so gentle up till now, may suddenly display impatience with the beekeeper.
+The bees that seemed gentle up till now, may suddenly display impatience with the beekeeper.

 - Dumpster diving.
 One day I harvested Ross Rounds and left the wet supers outside on the picnic table for a few minutes.
 The minutes quickly turned into an hour and when I returned, I discovered the supers hidden by a brown and pulsating mass of bodies.